 Although it will feel weird at first, make sure you are far enough away from the tee – even if it means standing further away from home plate than you typically do in a game.

-Building off the previous tip, one of the main ways to improve exit velocity is by moving your center of gravity forwards during your stride – even if you don’t typically do it in a real game.
+Building off the previous tip, one of the main ways to increase exit velocity is by moving your center of gravity forwards during your stride – even if you don’t typically do it in a real game.

 To do this, you’ll want to stand far enough behind the tee (think closer to the catcher) to allow for a forward weight transfer.

 You can also think about this as moving your body weight towards the pitcher during your stride.
+Training laterally and roationally is a must if you want to see continued results.

 Beyond allowing for a forward weight shift, standing further behind the tee will also give your arms more room to extend through the ball, something that’s helped our BRX athletes time and time again.